 • Organ damage

-While there are no laws in Texas limiting the amount of compensation that car accident victims can receive, a judge or jury will likely examine a number of factors when determining the damages you should receive.
+While no laws in Texas limiting the amount of compensation that automobile accident victims can receive, a judge or jury will likely examine several factors when determining the damages you should receive for your accident injuries.

-Texas, like almost every other state, allows accident victims to recover both economic and non-economic damages.
-The former refers to recovering compensation for losses that are purely financial, while the latter refers to losses that affect your life but not necessarily your finances.
+Like almost every other state, Texas allows accident victims to recover economic and non-economic damages.
+The former refers to recovering compensation for purely financial losses, while the latter refers to losses that affect your life but not necessarily your finances.

 The following are some common types of economic losses listed in McAllen car crash claims: